 There is some movement in the industry towards making Charterers more responsible for the CII grade issued to a vessel that results from the voyage orders they issue to that vessel.
-BIMCO, a membershipbased non-governmental organization with over 1,900 members in more than 130 countries, recently issued a draft charter party clause that would assign proper responsibility for achieving required CII scores.
-The draft clause ultimately puts the responsibility for meeting an agreed-to CII score on the Charterer and recognizes that the Charterer's orders may need to be modified from time to time during the charter period in order to meet it.
+BIMCO, a membership-based non-governmental organization with over 1,900 members in more than 130 countries, recently adopted a charter party clause that would assign proper responsibility for achieving required CII scores.
+The clause recognizes that the Charterer's orders may need to be modified from time to time during the charter period in order to meet it.
 It would make the Charterer submit a written corrective action plan when the agreed-to CII score is not met.

 The draft clause does not let Owners off the hook, and rightfully so.
 It would require both parties to work together in good faith to ensure the agreed-to CII score is met.
 It would also require the Owner to exercise due diligence in the daily operation of the vessel to minimize fuel consumption, through measures such as efficient voyage planning, trim optimization, and main and auxiliary engine operation.

-This draft CII clause, given an expected publication date of May 2022 on BIMCO's website6, is a positive first step in recognizing that even though compliance with MARPOL Annex VI is the Owner's obligation, the Charterer's actions can be instrumental to the vessel's achieved CII grade.
+The CII clause was adopted on November 17th 2022 on BIMCO's6 website and is viewed as a positive first step in recognizing that even though compliance with MARPOL Annex VI is the Owner's obligation, the Charterer's actions can be instrumental to the vessel's achieved CII grade.